handsdirty/hexo_blog/source/_posts/father-two-stories-en.md

 ---
-title: My Father's Two Stories | So What If You Win In the Beginning
+title: Two Stories of My Father | So What If You Win In the Beginning
 date: 2016-01-31 22:15:35
 categories:
 - Life